drschlotkin/Random-Quote-Generator/README.md

 ## Details

-* Display a random quote in the browser when you click a button
+* Display random quotes in the browser when you click a button